-- Coming to class well-prepared, having done those things necessary to make that class a worthwhile educational experience
+• Coming to class well-prepared, having done those things necessary to make that class a worthwhile educational experience.

-- Reading the required reading

-- Planning the session with care.

 As a student you will be expected to exercise integrity by coming prepared for class, having

 - Read the required reading and clarified those things you did not understand - Formulated questions and preparing yourself to make a fruitful contribution to class discussion.